 Starting the Low FODMAP Diet can be tough.
-Planing three meals a day while learning a new set of rules can easily throw you for a loop.
-I know this first hand because I walked around with a pretty foggy brain for the first for days of the program.
-When my supersleuth husband looked over my food journal and saw the problem right away.
+Planning three meals a day while learning a new set of rules can easily throw you for a loop.
+I know this first hand because I walked around with a pretty foggy brain for the first few days of the program.
+Then my supersleuth husband looked over my food journal and saw the problem right away.
 I wasn't eating enough calories.

 According to my dietitian, this is a common issue for people starting the Low FODMAP Diet.
 She said it's hard to manage so many changes at once, so people focus on their three main meals.
 But we often forget a lot of our daily calories come from snacks.
 If snacks are something you haven't considered, you may end up a little short on fuel at the end of the day.
 Heads up, if you're like me, you may also get a little hangry.